passalis/chelo/README.md

 # CheLo (Chemical Engineering Dataset Loader) Library

 ## Overview
+Loading a dataset is often one of the most challenging parts of building machine learning pipelines, especially for beginners.
-The CheLo Library is a Python library designed to simplify the exploration of data-driven modeling for students studying chemical engineering and researchers working on related projects.
+The **CheLo** Library is a Python library specifically designed to make machine learning more accessible to chemical engineering students, aiding in their learning journey and supporting researchers working on related projects.
-This library provides a standardized framework for accessing, managing, and utilizing chemical engineering datasets for machine learning and statistical analysis.
+By providing an easy to use framework, this library simplifies the exploration of data-driven modeling, empowering users to access, manage, and utilize chemical engineering datasets for machine learning and statistical analysis with ease.

 ## Key Features
 - **Dataset Standardization**: Unified API for accessing and exploring datasets.